jonnyhuck/huckathon.org/Frequently-Asked-Questions.md

 Absolutely, you can simply either:

-* left-click on any feature and edit either its geometry or classfication, just the same as when you were creating it
+* left-click on any feature and edit either its geometry or classification, just the same as when you were creating it
 * right-click on any feature and select the bin icon to delete it
 * left click on it and press the delete button on your keyboard to delete it

 #### Is it ok if I don’t complete everything in the square?
 (I know you answer this, I just think it’ll come up!)

-This is fine, just be sure to click the red *"I've given up mapping this square"* button on the **community mapping.org** tab, and someone else will complete it for you later!
+This is fine, just be sure to click the red *"I've given up mapping this square"* button on the **community mapping.org** tab, and the square will be allocated to another volunteer!